-Club instructors Sensei Antony Howell and Sensei Steve Parkin would like to congratulate them all for their hard work, focus and commitment to this self-defence art.
+Club instructors Sensei Antony Howell and Sensei Steve Parkin congratulated them all for their hard work, focus and commitment to the self-defence art.

-The club accommodates students from age three upwards over three classes, and is open to everyone wishing to improve confidence and fitness, as well as enjoying the social aspects.
+* The club accommodates students from age three upwards in three classes, and is open to everyone wishing to improve confidence, fitness as well as enjoying the social aspects.